mavryk-network/mavryk-protocol/docs/developer/error_monad_p1_result.rst

 The ``Lwt_syntax`` module
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In Octez, because Lwt is pervasive, you need to bind promises often.
+In Mavkit, because Lwt is pervasive, you need to bind promises often.
 To
 make it easier, you can use the ``Lwt_syntax`` module.
 The
 ``Lwt_syntax`` module is made available everywhere by the
 ``Error_monad`` module.
 The ``Lwt_syntax`` module is similar to the